pbhogan/sterile/README.markdown

 Miscellaneous
 -------------

-Transliterate to ASCII, downcase and format for URL permalink/slug by stripping out all non-alphanumeric characters and replacing spaces with a delimiter (defaults to '-').
+Transliterate to ASCII, downcase and format for URL permalink/slug by stripping out all non-alphanumeric characters and replacing spaces with a delimiter (defaults to '-', configured by :delimiter option).

     "Hello World!".sluggerize # => "hello-world"